Antonio Méndez

 Over the last few years, Antonio has had great success conducting orchestras such as Tonhalle-Orchester Zürich, Symphonieorchester des Bayerischen Rundfunks, Mahler Chamber Orchestra, Rotterdam Philharmonic Orchestra, Danish National Symphony Orchestra, hr-Sinfonieorchester, Wiener Symphoniker and Orchestre Philharmonique du Luxembourg.

-This season, he will perform with San Diego Symphony Orchestra, Iceland Symphony Orchestra, Orchestra Ensemble Kanazawa, Gunma Symphony Orchestra, Orquesta Sinfónica del Principado de Asturias, Orquestra de les Illes Balears, and Orchester des Pfalztheaters Kaiserslautern among others.
+This season, he will perform with the BBC Symphony Orchestra, San Diego Symphony Orchestra, Iceland Symphony Orchestra, Orchestra Ensemble Kanazawa, Gunma Symphony Orchestra, Orquesta Sinfónica del Principado de Asturias, Orquestra de les Illes Balears, and Orchester des Pfalztheaters Kaiserslautern among others.

 In the past season, Antonio debuted with La Monnaie / De Munt, Brucknerhaus Linz, Lahti Symphony Orchestra, Northern Sinfonia, San Diego Symphony Orchestra, Real Orquesta Sinfónica de Sevilla and RST Symphony Orchestra among others.
 Highlights of recent seasons include acclaimed debuts with Wiener Symphoniker, Tonkünstler-Orchester Niederösterreich, Konzerthausorchester Berlin, Staatskapelle Dresden, Gürzenich-Orchester Köln, BBC Philharmonic, Orchestra de Chambre de Paris, Helsinki Philharmonic Orchestra, Iceland Symphony Orchestra, Orchestre de Chambre de Lausanne, Russian National Orchestra, KBS Symphony Orchestra, Auckland Philharmonia Orchestra, New Japan Philharmonic and a tour with Orchestre de Chambre de Paris to the Canary Islands.